pokepark/PokemonRaidBot/README.md

 #### Raids from Webhook

-You can receive Raids from Scanner like MAD via Webhook.
+You can receive Raids from a mapping system such as MAD via Webhook.
 For that you need to setup `"WEBHOOK_CHATS":"-100444555666"` or by Raidlevel `"WEBHOOK_CHATS_LEVEL_5":"-100444555666"`